NL33/electron-git/z-plans/zdownloads-in-app.md

     --July 31, 2021
     --uninstalled on Aug 2, 2021.
 Provides ability to export and import database (for example, to send the database somewhere else).
 Not clear this is useful for current requirements.

+$ npm install sanitize-html
+    --August 29, 2021
+    --used to sanitize html when loaded in load-html-window.js

 # Prior to rollback on April 15, 2021
 # RobotJS